 - An individual has consented to being referred to a speech therapist for support after a stroke NO

 - An individual’s diet plan has been changed but they are not sure why YES

 Part ii) Thinking about the statements above, describe why you would need to support individuals to question or challenge decisions made about them by others.
 Include the following in your answer: Confidence, self-esteem, person-centred care, empower

-If an individual has had changes made to their care without being consulted or informed and without giving their consent to the changes (such as in examples 1 and 3 above) then these decisions should be questioned/challenged.
-As a health and social care worker, it is my responsibility to empower individuals to do this using the correct channels.
+If an individual has had changes made to their care without being consulted or without giving their consent to the changes (such as in examples 1 and 3 above) then these decisions should be questioned/challenged.
+As a health and social care worker, it is my responsibility to promote the rights of individuals and empower them to challenge/question decisions using the correct channels.

 Person-centred care means working in partnership with an individual to develop a plan of care that takes their needs, wishes and preferences into account, valuing them as people and respecting their choices.
 By working in this way, individuals feel valued and have increased confidence and self-esteem.

 As part of your duty of care, you have a responsibility to support individuals to question or challenge the decisions that are made about them by others, especially if these decisions have been made without their involvement or consent.
 For the two examples below, state how you would support the individuals to question or challenge the decision and also describe how you would report your concerns to a relevant person.

 Example 1: An individual tells you that their medication has been changed and they are experiencing side effects; they think this is because of another pre-existing condition.